Rekhaaravind/react-app-from-scratch/readme.md

 #### `App.scss`

 We also need to update a section of `App.scss`.
-Look for a comment: `/* Side navigation */` and replace it and it's following style with:
+Look for a comment: `/* Side navigation */` and replace it and its following style with:

 ```scss
 /* Side Navigation */